Rari-Capital/rari-stable-pool-contracts/USAGE.md

             2. To get the necessary approval data (a signature from our trusted signer allowing the user to use our ETH for gas), POST the JSON body `{ from, to, encodedFunctionCall, txFee, gasPrice, gas, nonce, relayerAddress, relayHubAddress }` to `https://app.rari.capital/checkSig.php`.
                 * Note that `checkSig.php` may go offline at some point in the future, in which case the user should deposit normally as described above.
             3. User calls `bool RariFundProxy.deposit(string currencyCode, uint256 amount)` via the Gas Station Network (GSN).
-    * If desired deposit currency is not accepted:
+    * If desired deposit currency is not accepted, get exchange data from mStable (preferably) and/or 0x:
+        * If desired deposit currency is DAI, USDC, USDT, TUSD, or mUSD, until you fulfill your entire deposit, exchange to any depositable currency among DAI, USDC, USDT, TUSD, or mUSD via mStable and deposit:
+            1. Get exchange data from mStable:
+                * If desired deposit currency is DAI, USDC, USDT, or TUSD, check `(bool, string, uint256, uint256) MassetValidationHelper(0xabcc93c3be238884cc3309c19afd128fafc16911).getMaxSwap(0xe2f2a5c287993345a840db3b0845fbc70f5935a5, address _input, address _output)`.
+If the first returned value is `true`, you can exchange a maximum input amount of the third returned value.
+                * If desired deposit currency is mUSD, check `(bool, string, uint256 output, uint256 bassetQuantityArg) MassetValidationHelper(0xabcc93c3be238884cc3309c19afd128fafc16911).getRedeemValidity(0xabcc93c3be238884cc3309c19afd128fafc16911, uint256 _mAssetQuantity, address _outputBasset)`.
+If the first returned value is `true`, you can exchange a maximum input amount of `bassetQuantityArg` (the fourth returned value).
+            2. User calls `bool RariFundProxy.exchangeAndDeposit(string inputCurrencyCode, uint256 inputAmount, string outputCurrencyCode)` to exchange and deposit.
+        * If exchange via mStable is not possible (or you want to exchange the rest of your deposit via 0x if mStable cannot exchange it all), retrieve order data from 0x:
             1. User retrieves data from 0x swap quote API (see [documentation](https://0x.org/docs/api#get-swapv0quote) and [endpoint](https://api.0x.org/swap/v0/quote?sellToken=DAI&buyToken=USDC&sellAmount=1000000000000000000)) where:
                 * `sellToken` is their input currency
-            * `buyToken` is a directly depositable currency to which the input currency will be exchanged
+                * `buyToken` is a directly depositable currency to which the desired deposit currency will be exchanged
                 * `sellAmount` is the input amount to be sent by the user
             2. User approves tokens to `RariFundProxy` by calling `approve(address spender, uint256 amount)` on the ERC20 contract of the desired input token where `spender` is `RariFundProxy` (to approve unlimited funds, set `amount` to `uint256(-1)`).
             3. User calls `bool RariFundProxy.exchangeAndDeposit(address inputErc20Contract, uint256 inputAmount, string outputCurrencyCode, LibOrder.Order[] orders, bytes[] signatures, uint256 takerAssetFillAmount)` where:
                 * `orders` is the orders array returned by the 0x API
                 * `signatures` in an array of signatures from the orders array returned by the 0x API
                 * `takerAssetFillAmount` is the input amount sent by the user

 ## Withdraw

+*Our SDK, soon to be released, will make programmatic deposits and withdrawals as easy as just one line of code.*

 1. User ensures that their account possesses enough USD (represented internally by RFT) to make their withdrawal.
 2. User approves RFT to `RariFundManager` by calling `bool RariFundToken.approve(address spender, uint256 amount)` where `spender` is `RariFundManager` (to approve unlimited RFT, set `amount` to `uint256(-1)`).